anton-dev-ua/PipeTableFormatter/README.md

 - Supported delimiters: pipe, comma, tab.
 - Any of supported delimiters, when formatting, are converted to pipe.
 - If text is not selected explicitly - automatically detects start and end of a table on base of caret position.
+- All tables in the editor can be formatted by one action

 Example
 -------